 - The doomed leftovers where you commit yourself to eating pizza for the next few days.

 When it comes to the important decision of how much pizza to order, guesswork is hardly a solution.

-We have had similar experience like yours…and trust me when I say we didn’t like it one whit.
+We’re here to help.
+We’ve had similar experience like yours… and trust me when I say we didn’t like it one bit.

-That’s why we have devised this pizza calculator that will help you make the right choice and give this pesky guesswork a kick on its backside and use our pizza calculator that will you make the right choice.
+That’s why we have devised this pizza calculator that will help you make the right choice and put the pesky guesswork to rest.

 Use the calculator below to help you determine how many pizzas to order.